ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_identity_claim_en.md

 ```

-- 3 Register blockchain-based identity
+- 3. Register blockchain-based identity

-Only after successfully registering an identity with the block chain can the identity be truly used.
+Only after successfully registering an identity with the blockchain can the identity be truly used.

-There are two ways to register your identity with the chain
+There are two ways to register your identity with the chain:

-method one
+**Method one**

-Registrant specifies the account address for payment of transaction fees
+Registrant specifies the account address for payment of transaction fees.

 ```
 Identity identity = ontSdk.getWalletMgr().createIdentity(password);
 ontSdk.nativevm().ontId().sendRegister(identity,password,payer,payerpwd,gaslimit,gasprice);
 ```

-method two
+**Method two**

 Send the constructed transaction to the server and let the server sign the transaction fee account.